asfadmin/Discovery-SearchUI/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Installing pip and mkDocs

+Install pip:
+`curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

+Then run the following command in the folder where you have downloaded get-pip.py:
+`python get-pip.py`

+You can upgrade pip at anytime, or make sure you are have the latest version installed using the command: `pip install -U pip`

+#### python 3 and pip on OS X
+For Apple OS X systems, this is the recommended approach to installing python 3 and pip.
+While OS X comes with a large number of Unix utilities, those familiar with Linux systems will notice one key component missing: a package manager.
+Homebrew fills this void.

+To install Homebrew, open Terminal or your favorite OS X terminal emulator and run

+`$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+The script will explain what changes it will make and prompt you before the installation begins.
+Once you’ve installed Homebrew, insert the Homebrew directory at the top of your PATH environment variable.
+You can do this by adding the following line at the bottom of your ~/.profile file

+`export PATH="/usr/local/opt/python/libexec/bin:$PATH"`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).